winsw/winsw/README.markdown

     <priority>idle</priority>

 Specifying a priority higher than normal has unintended consequences.
-See [this MSDN discussion] for details.
+See the MSDN article [ProcessPriorityClass Enumeration] for details.
 This feature is intended primarily to launch a process in a lower priority so as not to interfere with the computer's interactive usage.

 ###stopparentprocessfirst
 Optionally specify the order of service shutdown.
 If true, the parent process is shutdown first.
 This is useful when the main process is a console, which can respond to Ctrl+C command and will gracefully shutdown child processes